jmbhughes/csci5229hw/hw4/README.md

 3. Perspective first person navigation

 My viewing for 1 and 2 are linked, i.e. adjusting the view in one and switching to the other will be reflected.
-However, 3 is an independent viewer since their height is fixed.
+However, 3 is an independent viewer since their height is fixed .

 ## Build Instructions
 Use `make` to build.